ognjenperisic/Protein-rotation/README.md

 The second code, **rotation_2.cpp**, reorients a molecule (pdb file), so the vector between two given residues is aligned with the X axis.
 This is useful in steered molecular dynamics simulations.
 The similar functionality exists in most major molecular modelling tools.

-The code doest not use optimization (e.g. linear programmin).
-It simply applied rotation to produce flatter orientation.
+The code doest not use optimization (e.g. linear programming).
+It simply applies rotation to produce more even, flatter orientation in regard to major axes.

 The code is written in bare bones C++, with no additional libraries.